What Is the Make of a Car? A Simple Explanation

 The make of a car refers to the company or manufacturer that built the vehicle.
 That’s it.
 Nothing more complicated than that.

-When I say the make of my car, I’m naming the brand behind it — the company responsible for designing, building, and selling it.
+When you say the make of your car, you name the brand behind it — the company responsible for designing, building, and selling it.

 Examples of car makes include: